harmanbrar7/monte-carlo-simulations/README.md

 ## Introduction

 A repo dedicated to mathematical models for use in financial markets and analyzing odds in casino games (currently working on this for blackjack).
+Includes multi-variate models for pricing stock options.

 ## Features